The Spiral Writing Curriculum: Advice for Students

 Information for Transfer students:

 Except for second-degree students, all students admitted between Fall 1996 and Fall 2013 must take Writing 301, 302, or 303.
 All students admitted in Fall 2013 or later may take Writing 301, 302 or 303 to fulfill part of the Pathways College Option.
-This course is also required by some majors.
+This course is also required for some majors.

 Transfer students who enter with the General Education Requirements fulfilled must take one WI course in the upper division within the major.
 If their major has no upper-division WI course, they must take one WI course (outside their major) chosen in consultation with their major advisor.
 The Writing Intensive Advisory Committee, as part of its charge from the York College Senate, will make case-by-case determinations of the requirement only for students who present special circumstances that make it impossible for them to meet these guidelines.